-“There are as many ways to make gumbo in Louisiana as there are cooks,” says chef Frank Brigtsen of Brigtsen’s restaurant in New Orleans, “but the thing they all have in common is the use of a roux.”
-His rich, hearty version—a “filé gumbo” made with filé or ground sassafras leaves—uses oil leftover from browning chicken to make the roux, increasing the meaty flavor and complexity of the dish.
-Add the vegetables in two stages to provide different levels of taste and texture, and be sure to cook them until no longer stringy.
+“There are as many ways to make gumbo in Louisiana as there are cooks,” says chef Frank Brigtsen of Brigtsen’s Restaurant in New Orleans, “but the thing they all have in common is the use of a roux.”
+His rich, hearty version—a “filé gumbo” thickened with ground sassafras leaves—uses oil leftover from browning chicken to make the roux, increasing the meaty flavor and complexity of the dish.
+Add the vegetables in two stages to provide different levels of taste and texture, and be sure to cook out the filé until no longer stringy.
 (Note: Brigtsen’s original recipe calls for rabbit, which you’re welcome to use.
-We’ve adapted it for chicken here.)
+We’ve adapted his method to make a chicken and andouille gumbo here.)

 What You Will Need

 - 1 lb. andouille sausage, sliced into ¼-in.-thick half-moons

 - 3 cups all-purpose flour, divided

 - 1 3-lb. chicken, cut into 6 pieces, ribcage reserved, or 3-4 lb. bone-in chicken pieces

 - 2 tbsp. olive oil

 - 4 cups coarsely chopped yellow onions, divided

 - 2 cups coarsely chopped green bell pepper, divided

 - 2 bay leaves